yanancai/AI-Youtube-Shorts-Generator/README.md

 # AI Youtube Shorts Generator

 AI Youtube Shorts Generator is a Python tool designed to generate engaging YouTube shorts from long-form videos.
 By leveraging the power of GPT-4 and Whisper, it extracts the most interesting highlights, detects speakers, and crops the content vertically for shorts.
 The tool supports both YouTube URLs and local video files (with relative/absolute path support).

+## New Features (v0.3)

+- **Individual Clip Generation**: Creates separate video files for each engaging segment
+- **Descriptive Titles**: AI generates catchy titles for each clip suitable for social media
+- **Context Preservation**: Each clip maintains its original context and makes sense standalone
+- **Flexible Quantity**: Variable number of clips based on actual content quality (not forced 3-5)
+- **Duration Validation**: Each clip limited to under 60 seconds for optimal engagement
+- **Smart File Naming**: Clips saved with descriptive filenames based on AI-generated titles
+- **Clips Summary**: Automatic generation of summary file listing all created clips
+- **Transcription Debugging**: Saves Whisper transcriptions to `outputs/transcription/` for GPT performance analysis
+- **Multiple Formats**: Transcriptions saved as text (for GPT), JSON (structured), and SRT (subtitles)
+- **Customizable Prompts**: GPT prompts stored in external `prompt.ninja` file for easy customization
+- **Optional Cropping**: Face detection and vertical cropping can be applied optionally

-This tool is currently in version 0.1 and might have some bugs.
+This tool is currently in version 0.3 and might have some bugs.

 If you wish to add shorts generation into your application, here is an api to create shorts from long form videos :- https://docs.vadoo.tv/docs/guide/create-ai-clips